FAQ

 2. **Account rent** — a refundable deposit Solana requires for each new account.
 Most of it comes back when the account is closed.

-3. **Protocol fees** — Offerbook's cut in USDC (see the fee questions above).
+3. **Protocol fees** — Offerbook's cut in USDC (see [Fees & Costs](/user-docs/earn/offerbook/fees-and-costs#protocol-fees)).
 Never refunded.

-Rule of thumb: **fees are gone, rent is a deposit** (some of it is returned when the account is closed).
-See [Fees & Costs → Account Rent](/user-docs/earn/offerbook/fees-and-costs#account-rent) for more.
+Rule of thumb: fees are gone, rent is a deposit (most of it is returned when the account is closed).
+The full rent table by account type is in [Fees & Costs → Account Rent](/user-docs/earn/offerbook/fees-and-costs#account-rent).

 </Accordion>